 Our relationship continues to grow and deepen in tandem with our joint determination to make our work always about service and quality.

-Lynn is a college instructor, educational course designer, and a mediator with a BA, MA, JD, and PhD.
-An experienced classroom and online instructor, she has designed and taught courses in transpersonal psychology, writing, planning, chronic illness, and conflict management at DePaul University, where she also founded and directed the Chronic Illness Initiative, a program to help students with chronic illness obtain a degree.
+Lynn Fuentes, CEO of Transformation Teaching, has been a lawyer, a mediator, a university professor and administrator, and an educational course designer.
+An experienced classroom and online instructor with a BA, MA, JD, and PhD, she has designed and taught courses in transpersonal psychology, writing, planning, chronic illness, and conflict management at Prescott College and DePaul University, where she also founded and directed the Chronic Illness Initiative, a program to help students with chronic illness obtain a degree.
+She has been a long-term caregiver for severely ill family members and a volunteer in many areas, including serving for many years as a board member of the Solve ME/CFS Initiative.

 Lynn Royster was my professor for Advocacy & Self-Determination at DePaul University, and it was not only an excellent class, Lynn taught me how to be a “perpetual advocate” for myself and other veterans.
 She also helped advice me for the veterans club that I started at DePaul, and it was due to her help and sage advice that the club is still going strong.
 I still seek her advice and I graduated in 2008.